 Healing After a Rhinoplasty

-It’s impossible to tell if your rhinoplasty has failed right after the procedure, as the healing time for the nose will be about one year.
-Unfortunately, the healing process and recovery following a rhinoplasty is slow, but you should see improvement throughout this time.
+It’s impossible to tell if your rhinoplasty was a failure right after the procedure, since the complete healing time for the nose will last about one year.
+While the healing process and recovery following a rhinoplasty is slow, you should still be able to see continual improvement throughout this time.

-After a rhinoplasty procedure, you can expect nasal swelling for up to a year.
-Usually, 90 percent of the nasal swelling subsides a month or two after the procedure, but patients tend to be “public ready” about two weeks following the procedure.
-This time frame ranges for each patient.
-If the initial rhinoplasty procedure involved breaking of the nose, surgeons recommend wearing a cast to keep the nasal bones in position.
+After a rhinoplasty procedure, you can expect nasal swelling to continue for up to a year.
+90 percent of nasal swelling usually subsides about a month or two after the procedure, but patients tend to be “public ready” about two weeks following the procedure.
+The healing timeframe looks different for each patient.
+If the initial rhinoplasty procedure involved breaking the nose, surgeons typically recommend wearing a cast to keep the nasal bones in position.

-Consult with your surgeon about any concerns that you have.
-Before you consider revision rhinoplasty, wait until your nose has fully healed.
+Consult with your surgeon about any concerns if you still think you had a failed rhinoplasty as healing continues.
+Before you consider revision rhinoplasty, you should wait until your nose has fully healed.
 Ask your surgeon about the changes that you should expect throughout the first year and ways to minimize nasal swelling.
 Yes, it can be difficult to remain patient during the healing process, but you don’t want to have another procedure while your nose is still healing!

 Why Does a Rhinoplasty Fail?

-If your initial rhinoplasty procedure did not meet your expectations, you will know after a year of healing.
-Only about five to ten percent of nose jobs fail.
-Here are reasons why a patient might seek revision rhinoplasty:
+If your initial rhinoplasty procedure did not meet your expectations, you will be able to discuss your potential failed nose job after the full year of healing.
+The rate of nose job failure is only about five to ten percent of rhinoplasties.
+Here are reasons why a patient might consider their nose job a failure and seek revision rhinoplasty:

-- The patient experienced a nasal trauma during the initial rhinoplasty healing process.
+- The patient experienced nasal trauma during the initial rhinoplasty healing process

-A rhinoplasty fail can be the result of an inexperienced surgeon performing surgery, an overly aggressive surgery or a surgery that was not aggressive enough.
-In order to be an ‘expert’ surgeon and produce consistent results, we believe that a surgeon must perform at least 500 rhinoplasties.
+A rhinoplasty fail can be happen because of an inexperienced surgeon performing surgery, but it can also result from overly aggressive surgery or a surgery that was not aggressive enough.
+Make sure you choose an expert surgeon who can produce consistent results, which means they have performed at least 500 rhinoplasties.
 Do your research before your procedure to prevent a nose job fail.